jazzband/django-postgres-utils/docs/source/quickstart.rst

 Functions
 ^^^^^^^^^

-Like the DB functions provided by Django, e.g. in ``django.db.models.functions``, you need to need to import them prior to usage.
+Like the DB functions provided by Django, e.g. in ``django.db.models.functions``, you need to import them prior to usage.
 An example query looks like this:

 .. code-block:: python